 The Women in Technology Hall of Fame was established in 1996 to recognize, honor, and promote the outstanding contributions women make to the scientific and technological communities that improve and evolve our society.
-Join us Monday, June 12, 2017, as we honor key leaders in science and technology at the 22nd Annual Women in Technology Hall of Fame Awards Reception.
+Join us Monday, June 12, 2017, as we honor key leaders in science and technology at the 22nd Annual Women in Technology Hall of Fame Dinner and Awards Ceremony.

 Meet the 2017 Women in Technology Hall of Fame Inductees